Inside White Fragility takes a critical look at the effects CRT is having on education.

 First, research shows that anti-bias trainings aimed at bringing equality can hurt morale in schools.
 Besides the fact that these trainings are based on flawed implicit bias research, there is limited evidence that they have any lasting effect on discriminatory behavior, and in some cases, may even provoke resentment among participants.
 The recent actions of New York City Schools Chancellor Richard Carranza is a case in point.
 His use of anti-bias training to dismantle what he called “White Supremacy Culture” in schools has sparked a major backlash, prompting administrators, teachers, and parents to call the workshops “ugly and divisive.”

-Second, the dualistic concepts at the root of whiteness studies — which view whites and people of color as oppressors/oppressed and privileged/disadvantaged — can also have a negative impact on success in the classroom.
+Second, the dualistic concepts at the root of Critical Race Theory — which view whites and people of color as oppressors/oppressed and privileged/disadvantaged — can also have a negative impact on success in the classroom.
 As shown through the phenomenon known as stereotype threat, the mere mention of race can directly affect academic achievement and standardized test scores.
 Specifically, research has indicated that black students perform worse than whites on tests when race is emphasized.
 When race is not emphasized, black students perform the same or better than whites.

 This suggests that academic performance can be harmed by the awareness that one’s behavior might be viewed through the lens of race — and the bigger the focus on the identity group, the more vulnerable the students are to stereotype threat.
 This is especially concerning when it comes to whiteness studies and antiracist education, being that they are hyper-focused on race and group identity; the Pygmalion Effect, and how teacher expectations can become a self-fulfilling prophecy, is also at play with the constant labeling of groups as oppressors/oppressed and privileged/disadvantaged.